Mothers On The Move (MOMs)

 At Verner, our mission has always included support for the families of the nearly 300 children enrolled in our programs.
 We feel that providing opportunities to increase their education levels and their English fluency are crucial in supporting these families.

-The MOMs program offers the ability of mothers to increase their language and education skills, while their children receive high quality care and education.
-This enables mothers to focus on their learning and gain the necessary skills to return to the workforce, increase their income levels and break the cycle of poverty.
+The MOMs program offers the ability of families to increase their language and education skills, while their children receive high quality care and education.
+This enables them to focus on their learning and gain the necessary skills to return to the workforce, increase their income levels and break the cycle of poverty.

 Participants set goals, enroll in classes and apply for financial aid.

 Participants in the MOMS program also hold small fundraisers to help fund the program.
 For example, they made face scrubs, and have chocolate covered strawberry sales.
 These activities also help to build support and cohesiveness among the group.

 To learn more about this program, please contact Whitney at (828)-450-7503 or via email at WRea@verneremail.org